xmos/lib_audio_dsp/readme.rst

 Lib Audio DSP
 #############

-Lib audio DSP is a DSP library for the XMOS xcore architecture.
+lib_audio_dsp is a DSP library for the XMOS xcore architecture.
 It facilitates the creation of multithreaded audio DSP pipelines that efficiently utilise the xcore architecture.

 The library is built around a set of DSP function blocks, referred to in the documentation as “Stages” , which have a consistent API and can be combined to create many different designs.

-A tool for easily combining Stages into a custom DSP pipeline is provided.
+A tool for easily
+combining Stages into a custom DSP pipeline is provided.
 DSP pipeline parameters can be adjusted and tuned on the fly via a PC based tuning interface, and utilities for hardware controls are also provided.

-Lib Audio DSP includes common signal processing blocks optimised for the xcore, such as:
+lib_audio_dsp includes common signal processing functions optimised for the xcore, such as:

-* biquad and FIR filters
+* biquads and FIR filters
-* compressors, limiters, noise gates, and envelope detectors
+* compressors, limiters, noise gates and envelope detectors
-* adders, subtractors, gains, volume controls, and mixers
+* adders, subtractors, gains, volume controls and mixers
-* delays, and reverb.
+* delays and reverb.

 See the :ref:`programming guide<programming_guide_introduction>` for usage details and getting started.